‘Vikings’: Michael Hirst Wasn’t Afraid to Kill off Ragnar Lothbrok — ‘I Wanted the Death to Be Monumental’

 How does Ragnar die?

-Ragnar takes a skeleton crew of men along with his son, Ivar the Boneless (Alex Høgh Andersen) to England.
+Ragnar takes a skeleton crew of men along with his son, Ivar (Alex Høgh Andersen) to England.
 He wants to get revenge on the kings of England, but it doesn’t work out exactly as Ragnar planned.
 When he realizes he is no match with the small number of men he has, he quickly changes tactics.

 Ragnar convinces King Ecbert (Linus Roache) to give him over to King Aelle to be killed.
 He knows that with his dying breath, his sons will come to avenge him, fulfilling his ultimate goal of revenge on the kings of England.
 He is thrown in a pit full of snakes and he dies alone.

 Michael Hirst wasn’t afraid to kill off Ragnar Lothbrok

 The creator of the hit series, Michael Hirst, spoke with Entertainment Weekly about Ragnar’s end.
 Hirst says he was never afraid to have Ragnar killed off, but he wanted it done right.
 “Ragnar is now a part of history, a part of our history.
 I was never afraid of killing him off, but I wanted the death to be monumental,” Hirst said.

 Aelle has Ragnar put in a cage in the air for a while before having him dropped into the snake pit to meet his end.
 Filming that scene couldn’t have been a fun experience, and it turns out it was far from it.
 Fimmel, who plays Ragnar, had to be suspended in a cage while “freezing rain” was falling in the winter.